Prasad Murella

-Prasad Murella is an Indian film cinematographer, who mainly works for Telugu cinema.
-He started his career in the Tamil film industry.
+Prasad Murella is an Indian cinematographer who predominantly works in Telugu cinema.
+He debut film was Azhagana Naatkal in Tamil.

 Personal life

 He was born in Vijayawada where he completed his schooling and his higher studies.
 Due to his passion for films, he travelled to Chennai and assisted many cinematographers, such as Ravi Yadav and D. Shanker.

 Career

-He started his career with the Tamil film Azhagana Naatkal directed by Sundar C. in 2000.
+He started his career with the Tamil film Azhagana Naatkal directed by Sundar C in 2000.
 Later he made his debut in Telugu with the film Venky, directed by Srinu Vaitla in 2004, and shot another film called Chanti in the same year.
 He went back to Tamil films in 2004 with Devathayai Kanden and was there until the year 2006 working for the films Chinna and Rendu.